ShipEngine/connect-website/cli.md

 ---
 hidden: true
-title: ShipEngine Integration Platform CLI
+title: ShipEngine Connect CLI
-description: The ShipEngine Integration Platform provides a powerful command-line tool to make it easier to create, run, and test your app.
+description: ShipEngine Connect provides a powerful command-line tool to make it easier to create, run, and test your app.
 tags:
 - CLI
+- ShipEngine Connect
 - command-line interface
 - terminal
 - console
 - NPM
 ---

-Integration Platform CLI
+ShipEngine Connect CLI
 =====================================
-The [ShipEngine Integration Platform CLI](https://www.npmjs.com/package/@shipengine/integration-platform-cli) is a powerful tool that makes it easier for you to create, run, test, and publish your application.
+[ShipEngine Connect CLI](https://www.npmjs.com/package/@shipengine/integration-platform-cli) is a powerful tool that makes it easier for you to create, run, test, and publish your application.

 Prerequisites